Last modified: July 18, 2019

 Save your summer skin with our guide to playing it safe in the sand, surf and great outdoors.

-Summer is a favorite season of many because of its warm temperatures, long weekends and the ability to play in the sand and surf.
+Warm weather is loved by many around the world because of the ability to play outside in the sand and surf.
 Yet all this time in the great outdoors can lead to some serious consequences for your skin.
-Take a look at our roundup of skin conditions to get all your summer skin questions answered!
+Take a look at our roundup of skin conditions to get all your warm weather skin questions answered!

-A summer stroll can take a painful turn if you encounter certain foliage known to damage skin.
+A warm weather stroll can take a painful turn if you encounter certain foliage known to damage skin.
 It is important to learn the signs of poisonous plants as well as the damage they can leave on exposed skin.